Seattle officials clear Ballard encampment, raising concerns about where homeless can go during coronavirus pandemic

 The Centers for Disease Control and Prevention (CDC) has recommended cities do not remove homeless encampments unless individual units of housing are available and warned that doing so could cause people to disperse and infectious disease to spread.
 The city said in March it would not remove encampments, except under extreme circumstances, in order to focus on outreach during the pandemic.

-The city team tasked with outreach and encampment removals had 13 units of individual shelter to offer people Monday morning, including some spaces for couples, though as of Sunday afternoon, more than 20 tents could be counted in the park.
-Outreach workers estimated more than 40 people were living there.
+The city team tasked with outreach and encampment removals had 13 units of individual shelter to offer people Monday morning, including some spaces for couples.
+Mayor Jenny Durkan’s office said 15 people had been counted Monday morning living at the park, and the city “had the resources to accommodate all requests” for shelter.

+The afternoon before, however, more than 20 tents could be counted in the park, and outreach workers estimated more than 40 people were living there.
+The notice to remove the encampment was posted in the area Saturday morning, said Human Services Department spokesman Will Lemke.
 By Monday morning, several people had already packed up and left.
-The city counted 16 people living in the park Monday, said Human Services Department spokesman Will Lemke.

-The notice to remove the encampment was posted in the area Saturday morning, according to Lemke.

-“This decision was made to ensure the public health and safety of everyone, including people living here,” Lemke said.
+“This decision (to remove the encampment) was made to ensure the public health and safety of everyone, including people living here,” Lemke said.

 As of Monday, 17 homeless people in the area had been diagnosed with hepatitis A since mid-February.
 The new cases were part of a growing local outbreak disproportionately affecting people experiencing homelessness, though housed neighbors also worried about its spread.
 People who are homeless are at greater risk for contracting hepatitis A because they often lack sufficient access to running water and bathrooms.